Cranka Crab: The Ultimate Sheepshead Fishing Lure

 How To Fish The Cranka Crab

 Tie the cranka crab on your hook and use it like you would your live fiddler crabs.
 You will save the lives of many fiddler crabs and catch more sheepshead.
 In my experience using the cranka crab, I have found that a slow jig is perfect.
-Whenever I am sheepshead fishing one of the main areas I love targeting is bridges, pylons, and jetties.
-If I am fishing the pylons of bridges often times I will chum for sheepshead.
+Whenever I am sheepshead fishing, one of the main areas I love targeting is bridges, pylons, and jetties.
+If I am fishing the pylons of bridges often, I will chum for sheepshead.
 I will then take my cranka crab and allow it to sink slowly down the pylon and slowly jig it up.
 I will keep repeating this until I catch a sheepshead.
 This technique has worked pretty successfully for me.
-If I am at the jetties I will cast toward the rocks and slowly work the cranka crab back to the boat.
-Both of these areas with the technique of using the cranka crab will work wonderfully.
+If I am at the jetties, I will cast toward the rocks and slowly work the cranka crab back to the boat.
+Both of these areas, with the technique of using the cranka crab, will work wonderfully.

 How Much Are The Cranka Crab

-The Cranka Crabs come all the way from Australia so they are not the cheapest artificial crab on the market.
-To help compensate for the price they offer replaceable legs and claws to keep your cranka crab in working condition.
+The Cranka Crabs come from Australia, so they are not the cheapest artificial crab on the market.
+To help compensate for the price, they offer replaceable legs and claws to keep your cranka crab in working condition.
 Unfortunately, these replacement parts cost money as well.
-The cranka crab will cost you $17.34 + $15.00 dollars shipping to the united states.
+The cranka crab will cost you $13.49 + shipping on amazon.
 The average price of fiddlers ranges from $3.00 to $5.00 if you are buying them from your local bait shop.
-The price of this lure will hopefully go down once they are available stateside and not a direct shipment from Australia.
-You will catch your share of fish making this lure well worth the money.
+The cost of this lure will hopefully go down once they are available stateside and not a direct shipment from Australia.
+You will catch your share of fish, making this lure well worth the money.

 Overall Impression Of Cranka Crab

 Sheepshead On The Cranka Crab